glycerine/goq/README.md

 goq: a queuing and job management system fit for the cloud.
 Written in Go (golang).
 -----------------------------------------------------------------------------------

 News: 2024 October 10: v3.0.0 uses TLS-1.3 and [rpc25519](https://github.com/glycerine/rpc25519) for transport.
-No more opaque, random hangs inside the rpc system.
-I wrote rpc25519 to be a simple and robust transport for goq.
+No more opaque, random hangs from an un-named 3rd party rpc system.
+I wrote rpc25519 as a replacement to be a simple and robust transport for goq.

 * QUIC as a transport is now available (env: export GOQ_USE_QUIC=true) if ports become scarce.
 * Note that QUIC will not (probably) work on IPv6 networks.
 Their MTU of 1280 can be too small.
 Some discussion here: https://github.com/tailscale/tailscale/issues/2633